SAP-archive/teched2020-DEV161/exercises/ex5/README.md

 15. Refresh the app to see the effect of this change.
    <br><br>![](images/2020-10_BAS_Worklist_Controller_onUpdatedFinished_Updated_App_.jpg)<br><br>

 16. Now it's time to handle the user action of clicking the filters.
-In the Outline pane click the *onRefresh* function, and add the following code above this function.
+In the Outline view, click the *onRefresh* function, and add the following code above it.

 ```javascript
         onFilterSelect: function(oEvent){